Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 #### After compilation

-Do NOT run `make install`!
+- Do NOT run `make install`!

+- Create `site-library` folder inside `<R_HOME>` folder:
+    ```
+    mkdir site-library
+    ```
+  This will automatically point `.Library.site` to this location (i.e.
+  `<R_HOME>/site-library`) when we start R (see Basic testing below).
+The reason we do this is to avoid installing any additional package in `.Library` (which is pointing to `<R_HOME>/library`).
+This will allow `_R_CHECK_SUGGESTS_ONLY_=true` to work properly when we run `R CMD check` on Bioconductor packages.

-Run the `R-fix-flags.sh` script to modify the compiler flags that will be used during package compilation.
+- Run the `R-fix-flags.sh` script to modify the compiler flags that will be used during package compilation.
 The script will modify `R/etc/Makeconf`.
   It's important to run this from the `~/bbs-3.14-bioc/R/etc/` directory and not one level up.
 Both locations contain `Makeconf` files but we only want to modify the `Makeconf` file located in `~/bbs-3.14-bioc/R/etc/`:
+    ```
     cd etc/
     ~/BBS/utils/R-fix-flags.sh
+    ```
   The script adds the `-Wall` flag to the compilation commands that will be used to compile package native code (i.e. C/C++/Fortran code).
 The flag tells the compiler to display additional warnings that can help package maintainers find potential problems in their code.
 These warnings will be included in the HTML report that gets generated at the end of the builds.

 #### Basic testing